- When is the Workplace Experiences Survey open?

 When will the campus-wide results be shared?

-Survey responses are now being analyzed by TalentMap.
-In early February 2018, the overall survey findings will be shared at Open Sessions at the Vancouver and Okanagan campuses and the overall report will be made available online.
-In February-March 2018, units eligible for a unit-level report (i.e. those with ten or more respondents) will receive their reports.
+The overall survey findings will be shared at Open Sessions on February 7 (Vancouver) and February 8 (Okanagan) and the overall report will be made available online shortly afterwards.
+All units eligible for a unit-level report (i.e. those with ten or more respondents) will receive their reports before the end of February 2018.

 Is it possible to identify and link my responses back to me?